Juan-Nathan/waze-churn-prediction/README.md

 Two models delivered the best performance in predicting churn:

 - **Logistic Regression**
-  Built with feature engineering, Elastic Net regularization, and Synthetic Minority Oversampling Technique (SMOTE) to address class imbalance.
+  - Built with feature engineering, Elastic Net regularization, and Synthetic Minority Oversampling Technique (SMOTE) to address class imbalance.
-  **Performance**: 74% recall and AUC of 0.70, effectively capturing users at risk of churn while providing fair discriminative ability.
+  - **Performance**: 74% recall and AUC of 0.70, effectively capturing users at risk of churn while providing fair discriminative ability.

 - **XGBoost**
-  Developed with feature engineering and hyperparameter tuning via cross-validation.
+  - Developed with feature engineering and hyperparameter tuning via cross-validation.
-  **Performance**: 83% recall and AUC of 0.69, excelling at identifying potential churners while maintaining acceptable discriminative ability.
+  - **Performance**: 83% recall and AUC of 0.69, excelling at identifying likely churners while maintaining acceptable discriminative ability.

 ## How to Run